-Mr. Davidson also held senior positions in Canadian book publishing including five years as executive director of the Association of Canadian Publishers.
+Prior to joining AUCC, Mr. Davidson was executive director of World University Service of Canada (WUSC).
+He also held senior positions in the Canadian book publishing sector, including five years as executive director of the Association of Canadian Publishers.
 In the early 1990s, Mr. Davidson led the Toronto office of a prominent government relations firm after having served as a political advisor to Ontario’s Leader of the Opposition, Treasurer and Deputy Premier.

-Mr. Davidson holds an MA from Queen’s University where he studied southern African history, and a BA from Trent University, where he was in the first class of the Trent International Program.
+He holds an MA from Queen’s University, where he studied southern African history and a BA from Trent University, where he was part of the first graduating class of the Trent International Program.

-Mr. Davidson is married to Elly Vandenberg, and they have three sons.
+Mr. Davidson is married to Elly Vandenberg and they have three teenaged sons.